 - Reinstall the lower assembly

-Here are our top-rated free-float handguards for the AR-15:
+These are our recommendations for the best free float handguards for the AR-15:

 Reviews of the Best Free Float Handguards for the AR-15